tarantulass/EE782Project/README.md

 3. CatBoost - initially developed for gradient boosting on decision trees with categorical features support - skipped as dataset has no significant change in  categorical features, some changes could be introducing different feeds like apperture, using slot antennas,etc...
 ---------------------------------------------------------------------------------------------------------------------------------------------
 #### Neural Networks - model complex relationships between inputs and outputs and predict multiple target variables (desired)
-4. Autoencoders
-5. Variational autoencoders
+4. Variational autoencoders
-6. Restricted Boltzmann Machines
+5. Restricted Boltzmann Machines
 ---------------------------------------------------------------------------------------------------------------------------------------------------
 The transition from 50 to 100 hidden nodes causes the RuntimeError due to a numerical instability issue amplified by the larger network.